watchfulli/XCloner-Wordpress/docs/reporting-bugs.md

 ### Error Logging.

 Please  always include what PHP errors happened with WP_DEBUG enabled and what JavaScript console errors happened.
 If they didn't, or you don't know, include that.
+The [local dev](./local-dev.md) documentation includes notes about setting up debug logging, which is probably neccasary for testing.

+For JavaScript console errors, please provide __the text of any errors__.
+Please do not include a screenshot of the terminal or all of the text in the JavaScript console.
+Please do not include warnings, or other text in the JavaScript console, unless you belive it is relevant.